India–China border infrastructure: VVP – Vibrant Village Program

-Border Area Development Programme
+BADP – Border Area Development Programme

 The Border Area Development Programme (BADP) was initiated in the 1980s along the western border with Pakistan.
 By June 2020, the scheme covered nearly 400 blocks in 111 border districts in 18 states and union territories.
 This scheme extends to development projects within 10 km of the border.
 Projects can include roads, bridges, health facilities, primary schools, irrigation, and sports facilities.
-In 2019–20, the scheme was allotted ₹825 crore, while in 2020-21 it was allotted ₹784 crore.
+In 2019–20, the scheme was allotted ₹825 crore, while in 2020–21 it was allotted ₹784 crore.

 In 1997, BADP started in Arunachal Pradesh.
 It first applied to the Indo-Myanmar Border and in 1998 was extended to the Indo-China and Indo-Bhutan borders.
 Even after ten years, BADP was unable to provide development to the over 1500 villages in the border blocks of Arunachal Pradesh; "the border blocks are yet to be opened up and are in utter backwardness due to their isolation and inaccessibility".
-A NITI Aayog evaluation study for the period 2007-2011 and published in 2015 found that while the heads of Gram Panchayats (GPs) gave positive feedback related to BADP, and while people have benefitted in some ways, the requirement of border villages in Arunachal Pradesh were so great that they couldn't be met by BADP in one go:
+A NITI Aayog evaluation study for the period 2007–2011 and published in 2015 found that while the heads of Gram Panchayats (GPs) gave positive feedback related to BADP, and while people have benefitted in some ways, the requirement of border villages in Arunachal Pradesh were so great that they couldn't be met by BADP in one go:

+Arunachal border villages

+Arunachal Pradesh has 455 villages under vibrant village scheme.
+Of these, 135 villages are designated as priority villages, because they are not yet connected by the roads.
+In January 2024, the central Ministry of Rural Development approved Rs 2,205 crores project to connect these 125 unconnected villages in Arunachal with 105 roads of total distance of 1,022 km.
+Detailed Project Reports (DPR) are being prepared for these 105 road.
+Remaining 10 villages are not being considered presently because of issues related to the land acquisition.

+Battlefield tourism

+The Bharat Ranbhoomi Darshan is an initiative of the Indian Military which will boost border tourism, patriotism, local infrastructure and economy while reversing civilian outward migration from these remote locations, it entails 77 battleground war memorials in border area including the Longewala War Memorial, Sadhewala War Memorial, Tanot Mata, Siachen base camp, Kargil, Galwan, Pangong Tso, Rezang La, Doklam, Bum La, Cho La, Kibithu, etc.